Temporary event notice

 Individuals can have up to five TENs per calendar year (1 January to 31 December).
 Personal licence holders can have up to 50 TENs per calendar year.

-A late TEN should only be used in exceptional circumstances.
-The latest you can apply for a late TEN is five working days before the event but not earlier than nine working days.
+A late TEN given less than five days before the event to which it relates will be returned as void and the activities to which it relates will not be authorised.
+No refund will be given.
 Individuals without a personal licence can have up to two late TENs per calendar year.
 Personal licence holders can have 10.
 Late TENs count towards the total of permitted TENs.

 - The maximum number of people who can attend the event (including staff and performers) is 500